calebmosher/pkmngo/src/sections/advanced-gameplay.md

 Every Pokemon has a Combat Power (CP) level.
 The only way to "level" your Pokemon is to raise its CP level.

 The higher your Trainer's level, the higher level CP wild Pokemon will have.
-Also, your Trainer's level will determine the CP cap of your captured Pokemon.
+Also, your Trainer's level will determine the maximum CP cap of your captured Pokemon.
 This cap can be observed by the white arc above the Pokemon in your Pokemon list.
 A Pokemon's CP cannot be raised past its cap.

 ![Pokemon have a maximum level CP based on their Trainer's level](/assets/pokemon-cp-cap.png)